Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GT 1030 should theoretically be much better than the Radeon HD 3650 256MB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GT 1030 should perform much faster than the Radeon HD 3650 256MB overall. (explain)

-Texel RateThe GeForce GT 1030 will be quite a bit (about 598%) faster with regards to anisotropic filtering than the Radeon HD 3650 256MB. (explain)
+Texel RateThe GeForce GT 1030 should be much (approximately 598%) more effective at anisotropic filtering than the Radeon HD 3650 256MB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GT 1030 is the winner, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GT 1030 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison